Class 3 Exam > Class 3 Notes > Mathematics for Class 3 (Maths Mela) > Chapter Notes: Raksha Bandhan

 Raksha Bandhan Chapter Notes | Mathematics for Class 3 (Maths Mela)

-Learing with Story:
+Learning with Story: Raksha Bandhan

-Sara decided to use a method she learned in school called "division."
+Sara decided to use a method she learned in school called division.
 Division helps us find out how to split something into equal parts.
 Here's how Sara did it:

 1. Count the Total Number of Toffees: Sara counted the toffees in the bag and found there were 12 toffees.